helius-labs/solana-awesome/README.md

 # solana-awesome

-A comprehensive, factual resource hub for anyone interested in learning about and building on the Solana
+A comprehensive, factual resource hub for anyone interested in learning about and building on Solana

 - [An Introduction to Solana](#an-introduction-to-solana)
 - [Solana Fundamentals](#solana-fundamentals)